 "C:\Program Files\display.exe" -a -q

-If you did not have the path enclosed in quotation marks, Windows would look for a file called Program.exe in the C:\ directory, instead of display.exe in the C:\Program Files directory.
+If the path is not enclosed in quotation marks, Windows looks for a file called Program.exe in the C:\ directory, instead of display.exe in the C:\Program Files directory.

 If you do not enclose the path and file specification in quotation marks, there is a security risk if the file name or a path node contains spaces.
 In the preceding example, the path node \Program Files includes a space.
-If the specification were not inside quotation marks and a program named Program.exe had been installed in C:\, for example by illicit tampering, Windows would execute it instead of display.exe.
+If the specification is not located inside quotation marks and a program named Program.exe is installed in C:\, for example by illicit tampering, Windows executes it instead of display.exe.

 Assembly: Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)